Black-footed Cat Distribution in Africa

 Two subspecies of the Black-footed Cat (Felis nigripes) have been recognized in the past:

 1. Felis nigripes nigripes - northern part of range (lighter base colour and markings)

 2. Felis nigripes thomasi - southern part of range (darker base colour and markings)

-However the latest taxonomic revision by the IUCN Cat Specialist Group suggests there is insufficient variation to substantiate a subspecies division and only the species Felis nigripes is valid.
+However the current revision of the Felidae cat family suggests there is insufficient variation to substantiate a subspecies division and only the species Felis nigripes is valid.